richard-ui/interactive-milestone-project/README.md

   iii.
 As a First time user, I want to be able to see a Map that is scaled nicely on the page.

-     - Underneath the Jumbotron is a GoogleMap takes up the width of the screen and is made clear for the viewer to see the markers.
+     - Underneath the Jumbotron on the Map page is a GoogleMap that takes up the width of the screen and is made clear for the viewer to see the markers.

   iv.
-As a First time user, I want to be able to interact with the Markers on the GoogleMap, allowing them to show relevant information in an infoWindow.
+As a Customer, I want to be able to interact with the Markers on the GoogleMap, allowing them to show relevant information in an infoWindow.

      - On page load, the map automatically will display markers.
 The user is given a choice of which Red marker they want to select.